I don’t usually put my writing here, but this is important to me so I thought I’d share. Maybe you can relate.

 I continued going to church for five years after that incident.
 I convinced myself it was because I had strong faith but the truth is I was tied to the community I found in the youth choir, where I met some of my current best friends.
 There, I found an excuse to hang out with kids my age and form crushes on boys who sang tenor.
 I found my love for singing and relished my Sunday solos and Christmas concert ballads.
 My heart pounded at the crescendos and yearning for recognition through song lyrics: Are you calling me, Lord?
 Cause I think I hear your voice.
 Are you calling me, Lord?
 Cause I’m waiting and I’m ready to learn.

 I found a way to go to mass and want to be there.
 Seated at the balcony overlooking the church, the choir, a bunch of 12 to 18–year-olds, got away with spending the entire homily gossiping in whispers.
-I quit the choir when our music director, a volunteer, left and was replaced by a paid platinum blonde lady who banned the Christian pop songs we favored.
-Our sound was early 90s R&B or southern pop-rock inspired, while her style was straight Ave Maria circa 1825.
+I quit the choir when our music director, a volunteer, left and was replaced by a paid platinum blonde lady who halted the Christian pop songs we favored.
+Our sound was modern while her style was straight Ave Maria circa 1825.
 The new director came around the same time all the choir members went off to college and were hardly ever seen at mass.
 No clapping, no snapping, no liberties with vocal runs, her style was traditional.
 I tried working with the new director, coming every week.
 Eventually weeks turned into months, and months became years.
 Now, nobody sits at the benches where one hundred people dressed in blue robes used to fill.
 The only way I connected to the church was always through music.
 Once our old sheet music got buried in storage boxes and the lyrics, once etched onto my tongue, needed effort to recall, I saw that my passion was maybe not for the church, but for the art it inspired.

 My mother comes from Camalig, Albay, Legaspi.
 At this town at the foot of Mayon Volcano, still active, the people revolve their lives around the church.